 conda install scipy numpy pandas seaborn statsmodels pingouinCode language: Bash (bash)

 Obviously, you don’t have to install all the prerequisites of this post and you can refer to the post about installing Python packages if you need more information about the installation process.
 Another option is to check the YouTube video explaining how to install statsmodels in a virtual environment.
 Note, if needed you can use pip to install a specific version of a package, as well.

 Two Sample T-test

 The two sample t-test is also known as the independent samples, independent, and unpaired t-test.
-Moreover, this type of statistical test compares two averages (means) and will give you information if these two means are statistically different from each other.
+Moreover, this type of statistical test compares two averages (means) and will give you information if these two means are statistically different.
 The t-test also tells you whether the differences are statistically significant.
-In other words it lets you know if those differences could have happened by chance.
+In other words, it lets you know if those differences could have happened by chance.

 Example: clinical psychologists may want to test a treatment for depression to find out if the treatment will change the quality of life.
-In an experiment, a control group (e.g., a group who are given a placebo, or “sugar pill”, or in this case no treatment) is always used.
-The control group may report that their average quality of life is 3, while the group getting the new treatment might report a quality of life of 5.
+In an experiment, a control group (e.g., a group who are given a placebo, or “sugar pill”, or in this case, no treatment) is always used.
+The control group may report that their average quality of life is 3, while the group getting the new treatment might report a quality of life 5.
 It would seem that the new treatment might work.
 However, it could be due to a fluke.
-In order to test this, the clinical researchers can use the two-sample t-test.
+To test this, the clinical researchers can use the two-sample t-test.